 The basis for the balance sheet valuation of the Council's housing stock is Existing Use Value - Social Housing (EUV - SH) as defined by the Royal Institution of Chartered Surveyors Appraisal and Valuation Manual.
 The EUV - SH is broadly based on the vacant possession value of the properties, adjusted to reflect the occupation by a secure tenant.
 The valuation was carried out by Bruton Knowles, Chartered Surveyors.
-The date of the valuation was January 2019.
+The date of the valuation was as at March 2020.